Dry Zone theater: 2024

 The Local PDFs in the Dry Zone are now more interconnected with the NUG.
-However, they still predominately use hit-and-run tactics.
+However, they still predominantly use hit-and-run tactics.

 Tatmadaw forces recaptured the district capital of Kawlin on 10 February after almost 10 days of fighting.
 After this, junta forces razed the settlement, destroying the majority of homes in Kawlin and surrounding villages.
 On 22 February, junta forces launched an offensive to recapture the town of Maw Luu from the KIA and ABSDF.
 The joint rebel forces had taken the key town in December 2023, blocking the Shwebo-Myitkyina road, during Operation 1027.
-On 14 March, junta forces took the village of Kampani, Kalay Township in an campaign to resist anti-junta attacks on Kalay.
+On 14 March, junta forces took the village of Kampani, Kalay Township in a campaign to resist anti-junta attacks on Kalay.
 Despite the campaign, on 16 March resistance forces captured the Pyusawhti-controlled village of Kyaung Taik north of Kalay.

 While the junta launched its counteroffensives, allied resistance launched an offensive to capture Kani, capturing around 80% of the town by 7 March.
 After almost 10 days of fighting, by 15 March, rebels were forced to give up their efforts to capture the town after overwhelming junta resistance.

 On 4 April 2024 the People's Defense Force launched an unprecedented drone attack against Aye Lar airbase, the main Tatmadaw headquarters, and Min Aung Hlaing's residence in the capital, Naypyidaw.
 Almost 30 drones were deployed; junta forces claimed 7 were shot down.
 Myawaddy TV said 13 fixed-wing drones were shot down and there were no casualties or damage to property.
 NUG claimed the attack was "a success".
 On 12 April, local People's Defense Forces claimed that they killed over a dozen junta soldiers in another attack on Aye Lar Airbase.

 On 19 April junta forces launched a counteroffensive to retake Shwe Pyi Aye, Homalin Township, after it was captured in November 2023.